dianabali/DLBCSPJWD01/README.md

 - python --version
 - git --version

-**NOTE: It is recommended to use Google Chrome or Microsoft Edge.
-Mozilla Firefox does not support `speechSynthesis`.**

 ## Step 1: Clone the project repository
 1. Open Visual Studio Code, then the terminal.
 2. Run this command to clone the repository `git clone https://github.com/dianabali/DLBCSPJWD01`.
 After that, you will see something like this: